 While you are in school, as you prepare for graduation and as an alumni, the Career Services Office is available to work with you to find a job related to your field of study.
 Visit the career pages of the website for information on careers related to each program.
 Internships in many of the programs offer opportunities - both paid and unpaid -to gain real-world experience in your chosen field.
 Current students and alumni are provided access to the job board and are encouraged to contact the Student Life and Career Services Office with questions and for job and career assistance.

 Uniting all students is a love of traditional skills and a commitment to using hand skills to shape objects, careers and lives.

 The student and alumni network

 The NBSS community is rich with alumni.
-Many instructors are alumni, the president of the school and the provost are both alumni and there is an active alumni council.
+Many instructors are alumni, the president of the school and the provost are both alumni and there is an active alumni association.
 For current students, the alumni network provides invaluable insight into the professional lives and careers of graduates.
-Networking events are organized by the alumni council during the year and culminate in the annual alumni and student party.
+Networking events are organized by the Alumni Association during the year and culminate in the annual alumni and student Holiday Party.
 Alumni often hire recent graduates to work in their businesses and both informal and formal mentoring provide support to students and graduates.

 It's not all work

 The hands-on focused work that is the core of the North Bennet Street School experience and what students value most is occasionally interrupted by the sound of a table hockey game or the laughter of students enjoying a quick snack before returning to their benches.
 Annual program-sponsored open house events provide opportunities for students to learn about the other programs and meet students outside their discipline.
 Evening activities provide more opportunities for fun and socializing.
 Trivia nights, visits to museums and bowling are regular activities.